HugoXOX3/PythonBitcoinMiner/README.md

 # For Hide Console Version
 ---
+Requriment
+---

+Remeber to install python3,pip3,and lxml like normal

+---
 Change the address in main.pyw
 ---
 Using VIM,NANO or other IDLE to change my wallet'bc1qnk0ftxa4ep296phhnxl5lv9c2s5f8xakpcxmth' to yours btc address.

 ---
 Run programme